 The Holidays are here and brunch is a simple and special way to celebrate with family and friends.
-They are many times a less stressful, enjoyable and budget-friendly way to entertain.
-Follow our Brunch Basics Guide below and host one this holiday in your home!
+They are many times a less stressful, enjoyable and budget-friendly way to entertain is needed and we just don’t know how to go about doing it.
+That’s where we come in!
+Follow our Brunch Basics Guide below and you can host a brunch this holiday in your home!

 3 Practical & Easy Tips For A Stress-Free and Successful Brunch

 1. Serve the right balance of breakfast and lunch foods.

 Why?
 Your guests will fall into 1 of 3 categories:

 - Breakfast food fan – strictly interested in breakfast and is not putting a lunch item on the plate.

 - Ready for lunch lover – breakfast is so over by 11-12pm, looking for lunch.

 - True brunch afionado – there are 2 types: 1. can deftly craft a plate combining breakfast and lunch items enjoying both in one sitting; 2.
 Works a brunch unlike anything you’ve ever seen, pacing themselves through courses starting with breakfast and working right through lunch, this is your brunch marathoner, usually a seasoned pro.